 Third, we haven’t developed the sensitivity to experience this natural flow of energy within us (see below).

 Fourth, we move too quickly.
 The faster we move around, the less information we process.
 Slow down and stay curious.
-You’ll be amazed at how your perception changes.
+You’ll be amazed at how your perception changes and awareness increases.